NIHR Global Health Research Unit on Global Diabetes Outcomes Research, University of Dundee.

 With increasing economic development, the numbers are rapidly increasing.

-The project is a 4-year partnership between two institutions, the University of Dundee’s Global Health Research Unit and Madras Diabetes Research Foundation, who between them command access to two of the most advanced diabetes management systems in the world.
+The project is a 4-year partnership between two institutions, the University of Dundee’s Global Health Research Unit on Global Diabetes Outcomes Research and Madras Diabetes Research Foundation, who between them command access to two of the most advanced diabetes management systems in the world.

 The partnership is focused on using this extensive infrastructure to deliver precision medicine to improve outcomes in patients with diabetes in India.